rbtavares/threejs-car/README.md

-# ThreeJS Car
+# ThreeJS Ca

-A very simple drivable 4-wheel car built in ThreeJS.

 ## About

-In this project, the goal was to implement a drivable 4-wheel car and it's interactions with objects, lighting and world.
+In this project, the goal was to implement a drivable 4-wheel car and it's interactions with lighting and world.
+The code was written in vanilla JS, HTML & CSS.

-## Screenshot
+## Testing It Out

+This project is deployed live at rbtavares.com/threejs-car, but if you wish to test it in a local environment just clone this repository and run `npm install` followed by `npm run dev`.

 ![alt text](img/screenshot.png)

-## Setting Up

-This project was built using the Node.js' ThreeJS library and Vite was used as build tools.

-### Dependencies

-To install all the required dependencies use `npm install`.

-### Running

-To launch the program, after the dependencies were correctly installed, use `npx vite`.